wangsheng-wu/citi-bike/README.md

             Sep 7, 2024: Supplement datasets and dashboards uploaded.

-  Stage 3 - Try to analyze all available data (since 2013).
+  Stage 3 - Try to analyze data of the last 3-5 years and develop a model to forecast the bike sharing in the next year.

   Stage 4 - Develop an automated process to analyze real time data.